LithX0r/cg-lab-2023-project-schnetzerroessler/README.md

 Describe how the effects work in principle and how you implemented them.
 If your effect does not work but you tried to implement it, make sure that you explain this.
 Even if your code is broken do not delete it (e.g., keep it as a comment).
 If you describe the effect (how it works, and how to implement it in theory), then you will also get some points.
 If you remove the code and do not explain it in the README this will lead to 0 points for the effect and the integration SE.

+The particle system is implemented as its own class ParticleSystemNode in the file ParticleSystemNode.js.
+The class contains the following functions:

+#### constructor
+inputs:
+- **model:** the model which should be spawned by the particle system
+- **texture:** texture of the spawned model
+- **maxParticles:** the maximum number of particles of a system which are allowed to live at the same time
+- **position:** Array containing the current position of the particle system relative to its root.

+The constructor sets fields for all input parameters and adds arrays for spawn times (birth) of particles, the max age of particles (age) and the directions of particles (direction).
+It also sets a field called startupTime which contains the system time at construction of the system.

+#### spawn
+The spawn method spawns a particle until max particle size has been reached